Decoding CMMC Compliance: Understanding Its Evolution & Required Security Levels

 Who Needs CMMC?

-CMMC framework implementation is a must for contractors, businesses, and manufacturers enlisted in the DIB.
+Implementing the CMMC framework is a must for contractors, businesses, and manufacturers enlisted in the DIB.
 It covers primary contractors who work directly with DoD and subcontractors who may work for prime contractors.
-Those within DIB who handle CUI should at least be at CMMC level 2 by July 2023.
+Those within the DIB who handle CUI should at least be at CMMC level 2 by July 2023.
 Failing to comply will result in losing DoD contracts and the inability to bid for new ones.

 Conclusion